Khang-VT/BBScanning_Toolkit/README.md

 # BBScanning_Toolkit
 Open Source tool scan bug bounty for wildcard in Kali Linux / Ubuntu.
-Supports fully automated scanning with an intuitive Web UI and a powerful Command-Line Interface (CLI).
+Supports fully automated scanning with an intuitive Web UI and a powerful Command-Line Interface (CLI). **(recommended for local use)**

 ---